cjpais/writing/serve/day/dec1_2020/index.md

         * then this can be used to generate web pages
         * even the same day can have multiple pages
           * one can even be a default page for the day with the link to everything in the day
+* Write a cronjob to run brew update every now and then.
+Fucking hell.